zhangsq06/MMGraph/README.md

 Arguments --bed (the prefix name of your file.
 For example, if your input files are GSE11420x.bed and GSE11420x.bam, you only need to input GSE11420x) --path (the dir contains hg38.fa, GSE11420x.bed and GSE11420x.bam)

-# 2 Constructing the heterogeneous graph, training a GNN model and finding mutiple motifs
+# 2 Constructing the heterogeneous graph, training a GNN model and finding mutiple motifs.
 ## 2.1 Constructing the heterogeneous graph.
 Obtaining fixed 101 length of sequences by the bedtools v2.21.0, which is used to construct the heterogeneous graph.
 CMD python get_S.py --bed GSE11420x --peak_flank 50